s0s1-team/ctf/rhme3/phonic2.md

 ![phonic2](images/phonic2_2.jpg)

-But challenge isn't over yet, you still have to complete next portion of google captchas waiting for you, while you'll be guessing was it **A** or **8**, maybe this time you will be more lucky))
+But challenge isn't over yet, you still have to complete next portion of google captchas waiting for you, while you'll be guessing was it **A** or **8**.
+Maybe this time you will be more lucky))